Edward Backwell

 Edward Backwell (ca. 1618–1683) was an English goldsmith-banker, and politician who sat in the House of Commons at various times between 1673 and 1683.
 He has been called "the principal founder of the banking system in England", and "far and away the best documented banker of his time".

+Backwell provided substantial financial support for the King Charles II government.

 Life

 Backwell was the son of Barnaby Backwell, of Leighton Buzzard.
 He migrated to the City of London, where he was apprenticed to Thomas Vyner, a prominent London goldsmith-banker, in 1635.
 Like other goldsmith-bankers of the era, he was also played a role in State finance.
 He received his freedom of the Goldsmith's Company in 1651 and had his goldsmith's shop at the sign of the Unicorn in Lombard Street.
 During the time of the English Republic (1649-1660), Edward was deeply involved in credit finance, and dealt in former Crown property that had been put on the market.
 During the Commonwealth, he bought the park at Hampton Court and then resold it to the government, at a profit.

 Blackwell was a rich merchant of the City of London.
 Following the capture of Dunkirk in 1658 by Anglo-French forces, Blackwell was appointed Treasurer of Dunkirk, which was ceded to England by Spain.
 After the Restoration of the monarchy he kept the position.
 In 1662 he was involved in the negotiations that led to the Sale of Dunkirk to France.

 In the 1650s he was involved in bullion transactions and in 1657 helped Thomas Vyner to handle captured Spanish plate.
 He was also very actively involved as treasurer for the Dunkirk garrison, from the time of its capture and establishment as an English base in 1657 until its sale back to France in 1662.
 Together with Sir Thomas Vyner he was responsible for provision of money to the royal household and with handling bullion brought in for coinage at the Royal Mint.